 - 2 eggs

-- To start with, add the flour, baking powder and, salt in a large bowl.
+- To start with, add the flour, baking powder and, salt to a large bowl.
 Mix the ingredients thoroughly.

-- After that scoop the margarine in small quantity and add into the dry ingredients.
+- After that scoop the margarine in small quantities and add into the dry ingredients.
 With your fingers tips blend the ingredients until margarine is well incorporated.

 - Thirdly and most importantly, add cold water in bits into the dough while kneading the dough until water is fully absorbed.
 Rest the dough in the fridge or leave it in a bowl for about 10 minutes to increase its elasticity.